MacLemon/mlbackup/README.txt

 Installation:
 -------------------------------------------------------------------------------
-Just use install the installer package.
+Just use install the installer package available on the [mlbackup downloads](https://github.com/MacLemon/mlbackup/downloads) page on Github.
 See the INSTALL.txt file for not recommended other ways.
+(Those are mainly for people who want to contribute to the development of mlbackup.)